biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/shannon_diversity_parameter.png
    :align:   center

 Several parameters have been automatically selected for you.
-In the "p-metric" field enter "shannon", and click "Add Command".
+In the "p-metric" field select "shannon" from the drop-down menu in this box, and click "Add Command".

 Once the command is added the workflow should appear as follows: